Aditya3pathi/Form/README.md

 # Form
-It is a simple form with checkboxes with multiple pattern while onclick, onhover and many more.
+It is a simple form with checkboxes having multiple pattern while onclick, onhover and many more.